hirokoymj/hiroko-frontend2/README.md

   <CategoryFormController>
   ```

 - When you create a new page, start using `<PageLayout></PageLayout>` in render().
-The PageLayout manages some Redux states so the page keeps consistency the functions and design.
+The component manages some UI Redux states so the app keeps functions and design consisntent.

 ## APIs